 We can bet our bottom dollar (or dong – the currency of Vietnam), that if you mention the name of this misunderstood and mysterious land around the world, the first thing that people think of is the twenty-year conflict that ravaged the country.
 That and the hundreds of Vietnam War movies it spawned, including the Robin Williams cult classic that is as funny as it is poignant.
-While the war will always leave a scar on the region – and indeed many attractions are a result of it – there is so much more to Vietnam than its darker past.
+While the war will always leave a scar on the region – and indeed many attractions are a result of it – there is so much more to your potential Vietnam trip than its darker past.

 After all, this is the country that inspired Cez to realize that a desk job was not for him and he wanted to travel the world instead.
 So to encourage you to visit Vietnam, we’ve put together a list of the must-see attractions from this stunningly diverse culture.